 ➲ Brush and score

-Place the pastries on the lined tray.
-Brush each potato filled pastry lightly with egg for that golden, glossy finish.
-Use a sharp knife to gently score the tops with diagonal lines or a criss-cross pattern.
+Place the pastries on the lined baking tray.
+Lightly brush each potato-filled pastry with beaten egg to achieve a shiny, golden finish.
+Using a sharp knife, gently score the tops with diagonal lines or a criss-cross pattern—this not only looks decorative but also allows steam to escape during baking.

 ➲ Bake